nguyenducgiang/rails-girls-translation/1_setup_recipe_for_rails_girls.md

 Tới https://nitrous.io và đăng kí miễn phí.

-### 3. Setup a development box / workspace for ruby on rails
+### 3. Cài đặt một development box / workspace cho Ruby on Rails

-- Login to your nitrous account
+- Đăng nhập vào tài khoản nitrous của bạn
 - Go to the dashboard by using the green ‘Open dashboard’ button
 - Create a nitrous box: pick Ruby/Rails from the templates - everything else can stay as is, but you can change the name of your box if you want to
-- It takes a moment until your box is ready
+- Sẽ mất một chút thời gian để development box sẵn sàng.

 ### 4. Find and restart your development box